Suifengyuan78/GenAI-Analyzes-Financial-Documents/README.md

-# Financial Data Analysis for GFC AI Chatbot Project
+# GFC AI Chatbot Project
-Developing an AI powered chatbot that analyzes financial documents extract and analyze key financial data from client 10-K documents.
-Develop an AI-powered financial chatbot capable of interpreting data and delivering insights in an interactive, user-friendly manner.
+This project will develop an AI-powered chatbot designed to extract and analyze key financial data from the 10-K documents of Apple, Microsoft, and Tesla.
+This financial chatbot aims to interpret data and deliver insights interactively and in a user-friendly manner, empowering users with sophisticated financial analysis tools.

 ## Specific project requirements and outcomes

 - Efficiency: The solution must significantly reduce the time taken to analyze financial documents compared to traditional methods.